CBBC: Presentation

+CBBC moved out of HQ5 in December 2023 for undisclosed reasons.
+There is currently no dedicated CBBC studio or set as of April 2025, with the channel returning to the use of Chroma key for the first time since 2007.

 Other services

 CBBC Extra

-CBBC Extra is a free interactive television service from CBBC provided by the BBC Red Button.
-It is accessible from CBBC by pressing red and then selecting CBBC Extra from the main menu.
+CBBC Extra was a free interactive television service from CBBC provided by the BBC Red Button.
+It was accessible from CBBC by pressing red and then selecting CBBC Extra from the main menu.
 It can also be accessed from any other BBC channel by pressing red and going to page number 570.
 The service differs across digital platforms, for example Sky viewers can access a video loop.
-After a brief stint with a temporary producer the channel really took off under producer and director Brendan Sheppard who spearheaded its success.
-After Sheppard had finished work on the BAFTA nominated Nelly Nut Live he was asked by CBBC controller Gary August to work on CBBC Extra and under Sheppard the show received a new brand look, idents, graphics and it introduced feature items such as Ask Aaron and a Halloween special with Basil Brush, there was a Doctor Who special with sequences featuring K9 that had to be cut at the last minute and a documentary series called Really Living It!
-Sheppard was then asked to direct DinoSapien in Canada and a new producer was installed with Sheppard later moving on to Doctor Who.
-Its availability on Freeview is dependent upon BBC Red Button not showing other interactive services, such as major sports events coverage.
-The service offers numerous features including Newsround, horoscopes, Chris/Dodge's blog, viewer content and jokes and other interactive elements.
+After a brief stint with a temporary producer, the channel really took off under producer and director Brendan Sheppard who spearheaded its success.
+After Sheppard had finished work on the BAFTA nominated Nelly Nut Live, he was asked by CBBC controller Gary August to work on CBBC Extra, and under Sheppard, the show received a new brand look, idents, graphics, and it introduced feature items such as Ask Aaron and a Halloween special with Basil Brush.
+There was a Doctor Who special with sequences featuring K9 that had to be cut at the last minute, and a documentary series called Really Living It!
+Sheppard was then asked to direct DinoSapien in Canada, and a new producer was installed after Sheppard moved on to Doctor Who.
+Its availability on Freeview was dependent upon BBC Red Button not showing other interactive services, such as major sports events coverage.
+The service offers numerous features including Newsround, horoscopes, Chris/Dodge's blog, viewer content, jokes, and other interactive elements.

 From 2013 to 2016, CBBC Extra was available on the CBBC website, until the channel was discontinued in May 2016.

 CBBC Online

-The CBBC website provides a wide range of activities for viewers aged 6–15, such as games, videos, puzzles, printable pages, pre-moderated message boards and frequently updated news feeds.
+The CBBC website provides a wide range of activities for viewers aged 6–12, such as games, videos, puzzles, printable pages, pre-moderated message boards, and frequently updated news feeds.
 It contains pages for the majority of its current programming with various content on each.
 There are also micro-sites from Newsround and MOTD Kickabout, providing children with news and sport, as well as the CBBC on BBC iPlayer to replay CBBC programmes for up to thirty days.